SabineEmden/learning-tracker/README.md

 *Coming Soon*

 Design and implement a responsive website for a minimum of three platforms while adhering to validation and accessibility standards.
+Course project: Web Design for Everybody Capstone.

+Skills used: HTML, CSS, JavaScript, Bootstrap, Responsive Design

+### Memory Game

+*Coming Soon*

+Turn tiles in a grid, no more than two at a time, to reveal pictures and find matching pairs.
+Independent project.

+Skills used: HTML, CSS, JavaScript, Bootstrap, Responsive Design

 ## Course Work